-- There is small chance your body could expel (push out) your IUD in the first year (2-10% of users).
-If this happens, you are not protected from pregnancy.
-IUD expulsion is most common in the first 6 weeks after insertion.
-Your clinician may recommend you use a back-up method of birth control like condoms or spermicides for the first 6 weeks.
-If your hormonal IUD expels within the first 6 weeks, you may be able to apply to the manufacturer to get a free replacement IUD.
-If it expels after the first 6 weeks and you want another one inserted you will have to pay for another IUD. - There is a very small chance that the IUD could break through the wall of your uterus while it is being put in.
-(Fewer than 1 in 1000 insertions).
-Your uterus should heal if this happens. - If you have an STI or other infection when you have your IUD inserted or if you get one within the first 3 weeks of having an IUD, you are at a slightly increased risk of developing pelvic inflammatory disease (PID).
+- A clinician must insert and remove the IUD. - Insertion is usually uncomfortable or painful. - There is small chance (2-10%) your body could expel (push out) your IUD, most commonly in the first 6 weeks after insertion.
+If it expels within the first 6 weeks, your clinician can apply to the manufacturer for a free replacement.
+If it expels after the first 6 weeks and you want another IUD, you will have to pay for a new one the old expelled IUD cannot be reinserted. - There is a very small chance that the IUD could break through the wall of your uterus while it is being put in (fewer than 1 in 1000 insertions).
+Your uterus should heal if this happens. - If you have an STI or other infection when you get an IUD or get one within the first 3 weeks of having an IUD, you have a slightly higher risk of developing pelvic inflammatory disease (PID).
 PID can be painful and can lead to infertility.
-The risk of PID after 3 weeks is not significantly higher when compared to people without IUDs. - IUDs make any pregnancy very unlikely but with IUDs in place a higher proportion of the pregnancies that do happen are ectopic (they happen outside of the uterus).
-Overall, the rate of ectopic pregnancy is lower with an IUD than in the general population. - You may experience side effects. - Some people may not be comfortable using a method that can take their period away. - It doesn't protect you from STIs.
+The risk of PID after 3 weeks is not significantly higher than for people without IUDs. - IUDs make any pregnancy very unlikely but with IUDs in place a higher proportion of the pregnancies that do happen are ectopic (they happen outside of the uterus).
+Overall, the rate of ectopic pregnancy is lower with an IUD than in the general population. - You may have side effects. - Some people may not be comfortable using a method that can take their period away. - It doesn't protect you from STIs.

-For youth ages 13-29 Planned Parenthood Toronto Health Services

-Offers drop-in and scheduled appointments Call 416-961-0113 or visit www.ppt.on.ca
+For youth ages 13-29 Planned Parenthood Toronto Health Services Offers drop-in and scheduled appointments Call 416-961-0113 or visit www.ppt.on.ca